sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - `destination`: describes into which cluster and namespace/project to apply the yaml resources (using the locally-resolvable URL for the cluster)
 - `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects
-- `source`: describes from which git repository and the directory path to fetch the yaml resources
+- `source`: describes from which git repository, and the directory path, to fetch the yaml resources
 - `prune`: resources, that have been removed from the Git repo, will be automatically pruned
-- `selfHeal` false: manual changes made to the kubernetes resources, e.g. using oc or kubectl, will not be "healed"
+- `selfHeal` false: manual changes or deletions, made to the kubernetes resources, will not be automatically "healed"

 Create the above Application by:

 - Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
 - Click on the "EDIT AS YAML" button
-- Copy and paste the above yaml code and then
+- Copy and paste the above `Application` yaml code and then
 - `Edit the code` by changing the three values, as indicated above
-- Click SAVE and then (note that all the fields in the form have been populated from the yaml)
+- Click SAVE and then (note that all the fields in the form have now been populated from the yaml)
 - Click the CREATE button to create the Application

 > `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`